-Our results yield two key insights regarding how collateral affects the basis.
-First, the cashsynthetic basis is a measure of the differential "collateral values" between risky and safe assets.
-Importantly, the collateral value of a risky asset does not only depend on the extent to which it can be used as collateral, but also on the extent to which downstream contracts backed by the asset can be used as collateral.
-In other words, the asset's collateral value depends on the collateral value of derivative contracts.
+In sum, our results yield two key insights regarding how collateral affects the basis.
+First, the cash-synthetic basis is a measure of the differential "collateral values" between risky and safe assets.
+Importantly, this depends on the extent to which downstream contracts backed by the asset can be used as collateral as this changes the degree of indirect promises the asset can back.
 When risky bonds can be used as collateral, and contracts backed by risky bonds can also be used as collateral for financial contracts, the bond premium is less than the corresponding CDS premium.

-Allowing contracts to serve as collateral implicitly raises the degree to which the underlying asset can serve as collateral, since the same asset directly and indirectly backs a greater degree of promises.
-Thus, our analysis highlights that the existence of a non-zero basis implies, in addition to the other factors identified in the literature to contribute to bases, a difference between the collateral value of safe and risky assets.
 The positive basis emerges because the asset can be used to issue financial promises with positive collateral value.
 Accordingly, if the collateral value of the derivative contracts decreases, then the basis for the asset should decrease.

-Second, agents value assets based on their abilities to provide payoffs in different states, not just based on the original payoffs of the assets.
-Assets with the same payoffs but that can be used as collateral for different promises allow agents to isolate payoffs in different states.
-Thus, agents choose to buy assets that best allow them to isolate payoffs in states in which their marginal utilities are higher.
+Second, agents value assets based on their abilities to provide payoffs in different states.
+Assets with the same payoffs but that can be used as collateral for different promises allow different agents to isolate payoffs in states in which their marginal utilities are higher.
 As a result, agents may not "trade against" the basis even though there is an apparent arbitrage opportunity, but trade to receive their most preferred state-contingent payoffs.
-This insight is especially important when balance sheet considerations imply that a small arbitrage may not be worth undertaking given the costs of balance sheets.
-Thus, investors may prefer a risky investment with large upside potential over an arbitrage for only several basis points.
-For evidence based on deviations from covered interest rate parity see Du et al. (2016).